The Aerospike Kubernetes Operator automates the deployment and management of Aerospike Enterprise clusters on Kubernetes.

 - Standardize and validate configurations

 - Attach custom sidecars and init containers

 The Aerospike Kubernetes Operator has a custom controller (written in Go) that allows us to embed specific lifecycle management logic to manage the state of an Aerospike cluster.
 It does so by managing a Custom Resource Definition (CRD) to extend the Kubernetes API for Aerospike clusters.
-Regular maintenance to the Aerospike cluster deployment and management can be performed by updating an Aerospike Enterprise cluster Custom Resource (CR).
+All regular maintenance to the cluster deployment and management is done by updating the Aerospike Enterprise cluster Custom Resource (CR).